observablehq/plot/README.md

 * **text** - the text contents (a string)

-If **text** is not specified, it defaults to [0, 1, 2, …] so that at least something is displayed by default.
-Due to the design of SVG, each label is currently limited to one line; in the future we may support multiline text. [#327](https://github.com/observablehq/plot/pull/327)
+If **text** is not specified, it defaults to [0, 1, 2, …] so that something is visible by default.
+Due to the design of SVG, each label is currently limited to one line; in the future we may support multiline text. [#327](https://github.com/observablehq/plot/pull/327) For embedding numbers and dates into text, consider [*number*.toLocaleString](https://observablehq.com/@mbostock/number-formatting), [*date*.toLocaleString](https://observablehq.com/@mbostock/date-formatting), [d3-format](https://github.com/d3/d3-format), or [d3-time-format](https://github.com/d3/d3-time-format).

 In addition to the [standard mark options](#marks), the following optional channels are supported: